-- The Foundation is a charitable organization and an independent 501(c)(3).
+The Foundation is a public charity and an independent 501(c)(3).

-- The Foundation will have more opportunities to obtain grants to help our Jackson County Libraries.
+The Foundation has more opportunities to obtain grants to help our Jackson County Libraries.

-- The Foundation is not subject to the local government.
+The Foundation is not subject to local government.

 How does the Foundation support the Jackson County Libraries?

 Jackson County loves our libraries.
-The Foundation helps private donors, foundations and corporations support their branch library, the entire library system or particular programs.
+The Foundation helps private donors, foundations and corporations contribute to a vibrant, flourishing library system.
 Our goal is to elicit funds from individuals and businesses through donations, bequests, grants, and gifts to support the present functioning of the library and to secure its future.